retired01/hello-world/README.md

 Hi Coders

 Retired here, new to both github and coding.
 Just starting a journey, which excites me.
-I like programming in JavaScript, Python and PHP.
+I am fluent in JavaScript, Python and PHP.